-Credits: 1 Class Hours: 3 lab

-and GIS 200.
+Class Hours: 3 lab Prereq: "C" or higher in GIS 189 and GIS 200.

-Coreq: GIS 205
+Coreq: GIS 205 Semester Offered: Fall, Spring

-Semester Offered: Fall, Spring Description: This course will cover the technical exercises of advanced compilation, design, and production of maps, including the use of Global Positioning Systems (GPS), Geographic Information Systems (GIS), research, presentations, and illustration using mapping software.
+Description: This course will cover the technical exercises of advanced compilation, design, and production of maps, including the use of Global Positioning Systems (GPS), Geographic Information Systems (GIS), research, presentations, and illustration using mapping software.
 Special emphasis and concentration will focus on sustainability, considering the current and future use and protection of resources in light of land management.